pkgconf/pkgconf/README.md

 attempting to resolve dependencies, which is a considerably slower and less efficient design.

-pkgconf also does not provide support for pointlessly stupid features implemented in pkg-config.
+pkgconf also does not bundle any third-party libraries or depend on any third-party libraries, making it a great tool for embedded systems and distributions with security concerns.

 ## compiling